 Rochester Private Clients partner Stephanie Seiffert is honored in this article for earning Rochester Business Journal’s 2019 Women of Excellence award, which recognizes high-achieving female attorneys based on their professional experience, leadership and community involvement.
 Rochester of counsel Susan Robfogel, a retired partner, was also recognized and will be inducted to the publication’s Circle of Excellence.

 U.S. Supreme Court

-Susan was selected by her peers for inclusion in The Best Lawyers in America© 2018 in the fields of Employment Law - Management, Health Care Law, and Labor Law - Management.
+Susan was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2021 in the fields of Employment Law—Management; Health Care Law; and Labor Law—Management.
 Susan has been listed in Best Lawyers since 1987.